 [UPDATE: Robert Spencer shows that, as usual, I was being too generous to the Religion of Peace.
 As Spencer explains, “all the schools of Islamic jurisprudence agree that apostates must be executed.
 But don’t take my word for it.
 Here’s the great Sheikh Al-Qaradawi, who has been praised by John Esposito as a ‘reformist’:

 That is why the Muslim jurists are unanimous that apostates must be punished, yet they differ as to determining the kind of punishment to be inflicted upon them.
 The majority of them, including the four main schools of jurisprudence (Hanafi, Maliki, Shafi`i, and Hanbali) as well as the other four schools of jurisprudence (the four Shiite schools of Az-Zaidiyyah, Al-Ithna-`ashriyyah, Al-Ja`fariyyah, and Az-Zaheriyyah) agree that apostates must be executed…]

-This particular baptism is sure to arouse the ire of fanatical Muslims, but, as the blogger at Tigerhawk put it, kudos to the Pope [that would be Pope Benedict] for performing the service in public: “If the Roman church does not draw a line against Islamist intimidation, who will?”
-[ANOTHER UPDATE: the story of Magdi Allam does not have an edifying ending.]
+This particular baptism is sure to arouse the ire of fanatical Muslims, but, as the blogger at Tigerhawk put it, kudos to the Pope for performing the service in public: “If the Roman church does not draw a line against Islamist intimidation, who will?”

 Good question.
 While you ponder it, allow me to introduce a more meditative note.
-Last year at Easter, I posted this thought for the day about the mysterious subject of time; a few people have asked me about it, so I thought I would reproduce it on this chilly (but sunny) Easter morn:
+Last year at Easter, I posted this thought for the day about the mysterious subject of time; a few people have asked me about it, so I thought I would reproduce it on this warm and sunny Easter morn: